thecity/thecity-chipin-php/README.md

 This PHP library is meant to be used with The City (Software to enable communication and community in your church).

-A PHP library that wraps the donation endpoints for The City Admin API (api.onthecity.org) so that donations can be segmented for a campaign registry.
+This library that wraps the donation endpoints for The City Admin API (api.onthecity.org) so that donations can be segmented for a campaign registry.

 TheCity API docs